-ED406 (3) EVALUATION AND THE IMPROVEMENT OF VOCATIONAL/TECHNICAL EDUCATION PROGRAMS SP
+(3) EVALUATION AND THE IMPROVEMENT OF VOCATIONAL/TECHNICAL

+EDUCATION PROGRAMS

-Vocational teachers develop skills and acquire knowledge for the evaluation and reporting of vocational students' grades, performance. determining student evaluating instructional program effectiveness, and evaluating vocational programs.
+Vocational teachers develop skills and acquire knowledge for the evaluation and reporting of vocational students' performance, determining student grades, evaluating instructional program effectiveness, and vocational programs.
 Prerequisite: ED404 or consent of instructor.

-ED411 CONTEMPORARY ISSUES IN COUNSELOR EDUCATION
+ED411 (3) CONTEMPORARY ISSUES IN

+COUNSELOR EDUCATION SP

-This is an approach to human endeavor as a matter of interpersonal relations with basic information concerning personality development, mental mechanisms and pathological personality types.
+This is an approach to human endeavor as a matter of interpersonal relations with basic information concerning personality development, mental mechanisms pathological personality types.
 It is aimed at the WHY of human behavior and intended for teachers.
 Prerequisite: Upper division standing or consent of instructor.

-SPECIAL EDUCATION LAW
+ED442 (3) SPECIAL EDUCATION LAW